Enter nano in response to a shell prompt and use nano's fine, self contained "help" feature

 hold down the "control" key

 on your keyboard).
-Once you start pico and start typing, the window might look like
+Once you start nano and start typing, the window might look like

 is used to mean "hold down the control